 There will be a total of 5 exams in this course.
 Your lowest exam grade will be dropped.
 Each exam is worth 100 points, for a total of 400 points.
 Exams will consist of 50 multiple choice questions worth 2 points each.
 Exam questions will come from lectures, in class discussions, the book chapters, and any other outside material assigned (like videos).
 Late exams will not be accepted under any circumstances.
 If you anticipate missing an exam, please make arrangements to take it early.
-Exams will be completed in the psychology computer lab located in University Hall 5150F.
-You are responsible for bringing your ID to the lab and going during the lab's hours.
-Make sure to give yourself enough time in the lab in case there is a line of students waiting to take an exam.
-In other words, don't show up 15 minutes before the lab closes and expect the proctor to wait for you to finish.
-You will have an hour to complete the exam.
+Exams will be completed in class.
+You will have the full class time to complete the exam.